32 Palestinians shot dead trying to reach US group's food distribution sites, Gaza authorities say

 The shootings occurred near hubs operated by the Gaza Humanitarian Foundation, which launched operations in May.
 The U.S. and Israel seek to replace the traditional U.N.-led aid distribution system in Gaza, asserting that Hamas militants siphon off supplies.
 The U.N. denies the allegation.

-Israel's army, which is not at the sites but secures them from a distance, says it only fires warning shots if crowds get too close to its forces.
-The military on Saturday said it fired warning shots near Gaza’s southernmost city of Rafah after a group of suspects approached troops and ignored calls to keep their distance.
+Israel's army, which isn't at the sites but secures them from a distance, said Saturday that it fired warning shots near Gaza’s southernmost city of Rafah, after a group of suspects approached troops and ignored calls to keep their distance.
 It said the incident occurred overnight when the distribution site was closed.

-In a statement, the GHF said there were no incidents at or near its sites and added, “we have repeatedly warned aid seekers not to travel to our sites overnight and early morning hours."
+GHF said that there were no incidents at or near its sites and added, “we have repeatedly warned aid seekers not to travel to our sites overnight and early morning hours."

-Most of Saturday’s deaths occurred as Palestinians massed in the Teina area, around 3 kilometers (2 miles) from a GHF aid distribution center near the southern city of Khan Younis.
+Most of Saturday’s deaths occurred as Palestinians massed around 3 kilometers (2 miles) from a GHF aid distribution center near the southern city of Khan Younis.

-Mahmoud Mokeimar said he was walking with masses of people, mostly young men, toward the hub.
-Troops fired warning shots, then opened fire.
+Mahmoud Mokeimar said that he was walking with masses of people, mostly young men, toward the hub.
+Troops fired warning shots, and then opened fire.

-Akram Aker, another witness, said troops fired machine guns mounted on tanks and drones.
-He said the shooting happened between 5 a.m. and 6 a.m.
-The GHF had called on people not to approach before 6 a.m.
-Saturday, citing potential military activities.
+Akram Aker, another witness, said that troops fired machine guns mounted on tanks and drones between 5 a.m. and 6 a.m.

 “They encircled us and started firing directly at us,” Aker said.
 He said he saw many casualties on the ground.

-Nasser Hospital in Khan Younis said it received 25 bodies.
-Seven other people, including one woman, were killed in the Shakoush area, hundreds of meters (yards) north of another GHF hub in Rafah, the hospital said.
-Gaza's Health Ministry confirmed the toll.
+Nasser Hospital in Khan Younis said that it received 25 bodies.
+Seven other people, including one woman, were killed in the Shakoush area, hundreds of meters or yards north of another GHF hub in Rafah, the hospital said.

-Dr. Mohamed Saker, head of Nasser's nursing department, said it received 70 wounded people.
+Dr. Mohamed Saker, the head of Nasser's nursing department, said that it received 70 wounded people.
 He told The Associated Press that most people were shot in the head and chest.

 “The situation is difficult and tragic,” he said, adding that the facility lacks medical supplies.
 Some of the wounded, including a child, were treated on the floor.
 One boy stood patiently, holding up a blood bag for someone on a stretcher.

-In central Gaza, Al-Awda Hospital said 12 people were killed in an airstrike.
-The hospital and Hamas-run Interior Ministry said Omar Aqel, a local police official, was killed.
+In central Gaza, Al-Awda Hospital said that 12 people were killed in an airstrike including police official Omar Aqel.
 Two children, including an infant, and five women — all relatives of Aqel — were among the dead.

-Al-Awda Hospital said it also received two people killed by an Israeli strike on a group of people in Bureij.
-Another strike on a house in the Gaza City neighborhood of Sheikh Radwan killed at least four, according to the Health Ministry’s ambulance and emergency service.
-A strike that hit a cart in Tal al-Hawa in northern Gaza killed four, the service said.
+Al-Awda Hospital said that it also received two people killed by an Israeli strike on a group of people in Bureij, and that another strike on a group of people along Salah El Din street in central Gaza killed a child.

+Another strike on a house in the Gaza City neighborhood of Sheikh Radwan killed at least four people, according to the Health Ministry’s ambulance and emergency service.
+A strike on a cart in Tal al-Hawa in northern Gaza killed another four people, the service said.

-Israel's army had no comment on specific strikes but said it had struck some 90 targets throughout Gaza over the past day and killed militants and targeted “terror infrastructure” in northern Gaza and Gaza City.
+Israel's army had no comment on specific strikes, but said that it had struck around 90 targets throughout Gaza over the past day.

-Gaza's more than 2 million Palestinians are in a catastrophic humanitarian crisis.
-Distribution at the GHF sites is often chaotic.
+Gaza's population of more than 2 million Palestinians are in a catastrophic humanitarian crisis.
+Distribution at GHF sites is often chaotic.
 Boxes of food are stacked on the ground and crowds surge in to grab whatever they can, according to witnesses and videos released by GHF.

-In videos obtained recently by the AP, GHF contractors are seen using tear gas and stun grenades to keep crowds behind metal fences or force them to disperse.
-Gunshots can be heard.

-Hamas triggered the 21-month war when it stormed into southern Israel on Oct.
-7, 2023, killing some 1,200 people and taking 251 others hostage.
+Hamas triggered the 21-month war when militants stormed into southern Israel on Oct.
+7, 2023, killing around 1,200 people and taking 251 others hostage.
+Fifty remain, but fewer than half are thought to be alive.

-Israel's military offensive has killed over 58,000 Palestinians, according to the Gaza Health Ministry, displaced nearly all of Gaza’s and caused widespread destruction.
-The ministry does not say how many militants are among the dead, but it says over half were women and children.

 Israel and Hamas have been holding ceasefire talks in Qatar, but international mediators say there have been no breakthroughs.